jpinkenburg/ECE4960/docs/index.md

 <Center> <h1> Lab 6: IMU, PID, and Odometry </h1> </Center>
 <Center><p style = "color: green; font-size: 18px;"> Lab 6a: IMU, PID, and Odometry with the Physical Robot </p> </Center>
+NOTE: For some reason, certain images do not appear on the website version of this lab report - check out the index.md file for the images if they are missing; they should all be in the Github repo. <br>
 <Center> <b> Setting up the IMU </b> </Center>
 To start experimenting with the IMU, I first had to install all the necessary libraries on the Arduino IDE and connected the module to the Artemis board via a QUIIC connector.
 After everything was hooked up properly, I scanned the I2C addresses on the Artemis board and found that the IMU was located at address 0x69 - this was expected, as the datasheet claims that the I2C address is either 0x69 (1101001) or 0x68 (1101000) depending on the voltage on the address select pin AD0.
 To read the accelerometer, magnetometer, and gyroscope data, I ran the provided Example1 code and observed the values output to serial.  <br>